-At the age of 18, the stage of life when a teenager thinks he can stop a bullet in his teeth, I was riding horseback to take dad’s cattle to summer pasture about four miles from home.
-The old cows knew what was happening, so I had no trouble moving them.
+At the age of 18, the stage of life when a teenager thinks himself invincible, I was riding horseback to take dad’s cattle to the summer pasture, about four miles from home.
+The older cows knew what was happening, so I had no trouble moving the herd along.

-On the way home, I cut across country, but I had to cross a quarter section line where an old fence wire lay down in the grass.
-Unfortunately as a colt, my horse had a previous experience of being tangled in barbed wire, and she was suspicious of the wire and would not cross it.
+On the way home I decided to cut cross-country.
+I had to cross a quarter-section line that had an old fence wire laying down in the grass.
+When my horse was a foal, she had being tangled in barbed wire, and was suspicious of the wire and would not cross it.

-I was met by dad who thought I had been attacked by a bear.
-Mom and dad took me to the doctor, and I laid around for a day, not thinking about that incident until winter of 2017.
+Met by dad, when he saw me, he thought I’d been attacked by a bear.
+Mom and dad took me to the doctor.
+I laid around for a day and had not given that incident much thought until the winter of 2017.

-At the age of 80, I suddenly had a severe jaundice attack and was booked for liver surgery on Dec.
-15. CAT scans showed the bile duct had grown shut and the right lobe of my liver was shrivelled, the left lobe had grown to make up for the malfunctioning right lobe, and my gallbladder was inactive.
+At the age of 80, I suddenly had a severe jaundice attack.
+I was booked for liver surgery in December.
+CT scans showed the bile duct had grown shut and the right lobe of my liver was shrivelled.
+The left lobe had grown to make up for the malfunctioning right lobe and my gallbladder was inactive.
 I was totally septic and very close to walking dead!

 My doctor called in three other doctors-in-training, as they had never seen a liver function for 62 years after such an injury.
 I spent eight days in intensive care and about five months of recuperating before I was well again.